Active-Apparel-Group/data-orchestration/memory-bank/systemPatterns.md

 ## Architectural Overview

 The Order List Sync Pipeline Design Justification
-This architecture was chosen after discovering that the initially planned design was overly complex, making it hard to maintain and debug.
+This architecture was chosen after discovering that the initially planned design was overly comSyncEngine → Main Tables Updates: After sending data to Monday.com, the SyncEngine receives created item IDs and subitem IDs from the API client's responses.
+It then updates the ORDER_LIST_V2 and ORDER_LIST_LINES tables directly: populating the new Monday IDs and setting sync_state to 'SYNCED' (or an error state if something failed). **No DELTA propagation needed** - the main tables are updated directly, ensuring our internal databases know the sync status of each record immediately.lex, making it hard to maintain and debug.
 By simplifying to a two-file core:
 We reduced ~1500 lines of complicated code (spanning 8+ files) to roughly 400 lines across 2 files.
 This makes the system easier to reason about.

 The direct approach minimizes points of failure — data goes straight from DB to Monday with minimal translation.